 Learn more in our Sling review.

 Live TV streaming services with locals and sports are pricier but offer everything in one place.
-YouTube TV and Hulu Live are two popular options to consider if you want a true cable replacement.
+Read our Hulu Live vs. YouTube TV guide to if you want a true cable replacement.

 If you want to spend less money when watching your favorite shows, switch to a low-cost live TV streaming service.